fbpx

 Description/ Tasting Notes

-Medium to deep garnet-purple colored, the 2018 Lagrange explodes from the glass with bombastic notes of crème de cassis, chocolate-covered cherries and baked red and black plums with suggestions of rose oil, cedar chest, pencil lead and hoisin.
-Medium to full-bodied, the palate has fantastic vibrancy for the ripeness, packed with juicy black fruits and compelling tension with a finely grained texture to support, finishing on a lingering mineral note.
+Deep garnet-purple color.
+Explodes with bombastic notes of crème de cassis, cherries, baked red and black plums, rose oil, cedar chest, pencil lead and hoisin.
+Medium to full-bodied, palate has fantastic vibrancy for ripeness, packed with juicy black fruits, compelling tension, with a finely grained texture to support, finishing on a lingering mineral note.

 Winery Info/ Brand